Harding Lawrence: British Flying Training School

 The No. 1 British Flying Training School in Terrell, Texas, hired Lawrence in 1942.
 Major William F. Long, founder of Dallas Aviation School, also founded the Terrell RAF Cadet School in 1940.
 The US had just entered World War II and the civilian school procured a government contract to train British pilots.

 Lawrence's duties included that of Link Trainer instructor.
 His abilities were quickly noticed, and he was subsequently promoted to supervise the school's maintenance department.
-Mr. Lawrence was promoted to Director of the school.
+Mr. Lawrence was promoted to director of the school.
 He remained with the school until 1944, and then spent two years on active duty with the US Air Force.
 The No. 1 British Flying Training School Museum, Inc., is dedicated to the preservation of the school's history.

 On July 23, 2017, a Braniff Trail Historical Plaque was dedicated at the No. 1 British Flying Training School Museum to honor Harding Lawrence's earliest aviation job.
 The plaque is one of over 30 that will be placed around the world at locations that were important to the history of Braniff Airways.

-Essair and Pioneer Airlines
+Essair and Pioneer Air Lines

-After his release from the military, a flight school administrator from Terrell, Texas offered him a job in 1946 with Essair Airways, a small commuter carrier based in Houston, Texas, which was also founded by Major Long.
-Essair would eventually become Pioneer Airlines and then merge with Continental Airlines on April 1, 1955.
+After his release from the military, a flight school administrator from Terrell, Texas offered him a job in 1946 with Essair, a small commuter carrier based in Houston, Texas, which was also founded by Major Long.
+Essair became Pioneer Air Lines, and merged with Continental Airlines on April 1, 1955.
 While in Houston, Lawrence attended South Texas College of Law and received his LLB in 1949.
 He attended school at night while working at Pioneer during the day.

 Continental Airlines

-The merger with Continental put Lawrence directly under the mentoring of Continental founder and President Robert Six. the CEO of Continental for 45 years from 1936 until 1981.
+The merger with Continental put Lawrence directly under the mentoring of Continental founder and President Robert Six, the long time CEO of Continental.
 Under his tutelage.
 Lawrence honed his airline administration skills.
 Six was quoted as saying "one of the biggest reasons we merged with Pioneer was to get Harding."
-Lawrence, at the time of the merger in 1955, was made Continental's Vice President of Traffic.
-He was elevated to Executive Vice President in 1958 remaining in this position until 1965, when he became President of Braniff International.
+Lawrence, at the time of the merger in 1955, was made Continental's vice president of traffic.
+He was elevated to executive vice president in 1958 remaining in this position until 1965, when he became President of Braniff International.
 During his ten-year tenure at Continental the airline grew by 500 percent.